reez12g/dazai/README.md

 # Dazai API

-API for predictive text generation using GPT-2.
+API for Japanese text generation and analysis using NLP models.

 ## Project Structure